Core Academic Course Descriptions for Session 4, 2024-2025

 show more

-This course will look at a few current and historical events that have been met with controversy and a broad range of viewpoints.
-We’ll start with a lesson on media literacy, what constitutes fact-based news and propaganda, as well as the political bias ranking on various journalism news outlets.
-Through discussion and research, students will determine their own viewpoint on the subject after carefully weighing many sides.
-This will not be a debate class as much as it is a discussion class, and an opportunity to share informed perspectives with maturity and a willingness to hear others.
+This course will continue to look at a few current and historical events that have been met with controversy and a broad range of viewpoints.
+We’ll review lessons on media literacy, what constitutes fact-based news and propaganda, as well as the political bias ranking on various journalism news outlets.
+Through discussion and research, students will determine their viewpoint on the subject after carefully weighing many sides.
+This will not be a debate class as much as it is a discussion class and an opportunity to share informed perspectives with maturity and a willingness to hear others.
 A range of opinions is expected and welcomed!
-Topics in
+Topics in Session 4 will focus on legislation and include: the Alien and Sedition Acts, the National Labor Relations Act (unions), Affirmative Action, and the Chinese Exclusion Act.

 show less